Skip to content

 • Correlate errors with specific tasks and daemons

-• Track error rates across different types of operations
+• Track error rates across operation types

-• Debug issues in distributed environments
+• Debug distributed environment issues

 Distributed Tracing: